Allithwaite: Boarbank Hall

 Boarbank Hall, to the west of the village, is a convent, nursing home and guest house, with a community of twelve Augustinian sisters and two Benedictine sisters.
 There has been a house on the site since at least 1592, but the present house, in an Italian style, was built in 1870 after a fire had destroyed the previous frontage.
 The Augustinian Cannonesses acquired the house in 1921.
 The Oratory, built in 1986, was the subject of an episode of BBC television's Building Sights, featuring architect Richard MacCormac, in 1991.

+Governance

+Allithwaite lies within the Westmorland and Lonsdale parliamentary constituency, and its current MP is Tim Farron, former leader of the Liberal Democrats.
+Since 2023 the village has been part of the Westmorland and Furness Unitary Authority, replacing the former South Lakeland District Council.